-- Solicitation requirements: 93% of cases for SBA COC referrals never address the actual evaluation criteria and the Agency’s evaluation.
+- Solicitation requirements: 93% of cases for SBA certificate of competency referrals never address the actual evaluation criteria and the Agency’s evaluation.

-- SBA COC authority: 74% of bid protests are based in facts after the SBA gets the COC referral.
-Of the 74%, 90% fail because the SBA has full authority to make certificate of competency determines.
+- SBA COC authority: A large number of bid protests are based in facts after the SBA gets the COC referral.
+Many arguments fail because the SBA has full authority to make certificate of competency determinations..
 There are but slim chances to get them reversed although possible.

 At Watson & Associates, LLC, our bid protest lawyers represent government contractors who have concerns about the referral for an SBA COC determination due to contractor responsibility determination decisions.
 We understand the sometimes agencies may think that once the issue is referred to the SBA for a Certificate of Competency decision, that the requirement to comply with procurement law is now shifted to the SBA under 13 CFR 125.
 This is not always the case.

 After the contracting officer and source selection evaluation has concerns with your ability to perform the contract the contracting agency should first determine whether the issue falls within the purview of a contractor responsibility concern that requires an SBA Certificate of Competency COC determination.